Helicol: History

 In 1979, 4 de Havilland Canada DHC-6 Twin Otters were put in service, mainly for the coal mining activities conducted at La Guajira, as well as to the oil industry.
 Helicol also supplied the ground and flight crews for the operation of 2 de Havilland Canada Dash 7, owned by Drummond Company, winner of the rights to exploit the biggest open sky coal mines in the world.
 Other operations conducted by Helicol on behalf of third parties included the Health Services of the Antioquia Department Bell 206, as well as the Caracol news helicopter.
 In 1981, Helicol leased 2 Grumman Gulfstream I aircraft from North American Air Service, which were later purchased to cover contracts signed with the Colombian Central Bank for transport needs.
 2 additional G-1s were also leased to complement the first two of the type.

 Besides, the 47G model, other Bell Helicopters were also flown by Helicol until around 1984.
 Between August 1982 and May 1985, an Arava 201 aircraft was leased from IAI to provide support to the different oil and mining activities performed by U.S., Canadian and British companies in the Country.
 A Bell 214ST helicopter was also introduced in the mid-80s.

 The advent of at least 12 Russian-built Mil Mi-8 and Mil Mi-17, and French Aerospatiale (current Eurocopter) AS350B and AS355F1, allowed Helicol to expand its activities and by 1994, it offered a helicopter link service between the downtown Medellín and the airport, located in the top of an 8,000-ft mountain, until one of the Bell 212s used was hijacked.

 By 1996, the main shareholder, Avianca, decided that it was required to reorganize the company, and the MI-8 and AS350B were all sold.
 The Twin Otters were transferred to the sister company SAM, and since the Westwind fleet was already sold a few years earlier, a Cessna Citation III activities of Helicol.

+On December 10, 2004, Avianca concluded a major reorganization process, undertaken after filing for Chapter 11 bankruptcy protection, by obtaining confirmation of its reorganization plan, which was financially backed by the Brazilian consortium, Synergy Group and the National Federation of Coffee Growers of Colombia, allowing the airline to obtain funds for US$63 million, in the 13 months following withdrawal from bankruptcy.
 After the purchase of Avianca in 2004 by the Synergy Group, Helicol's acquisition followed in 2007.
 By 2008, the Beechcraft 1900D were also added to its downsized fleet, these last to be operated by the recently founded sister company Petroleum Aviation Services.

+On May 10, 2020, Avianca filed for Chapter 11 bankruptcy in the United States after failing to pay bondholders, becoming one of the major airlines to file for bankruptcy due to the COVID-19 pandemic crisis.